Answering Common Countertop Selection Questions

 Working with a Stone Provider

-Builders, like John Houston Homes, who take a very relationship-centric approach are an important differentiator to TCF.
-This approach allows builders and TCF to focus on helping their clients make the custom choices that they want through the stone selections offered in-person at TCF’s Richardson-based stone campus.
-TCF offers access to over 200,000 slabs and over 2,000 colors of natural and engineered stone in an indoor/outdoor stone campus that is open to the public.
+John Houston Homes is among the builders who take a very relationship-centric approach, helping its clients make custom choices at TCF’s Richardson stone campus.
+A robust selection includes access to over 200,000 slabs and over 2,000 colors of natural and engineered stone in an indoor/outdoor stone campus that is open to the public.

 Listen to the full podcast here: